 A wedding at sea on the open water as the sun sets simply cannot be beat.
 For the couple who loves an adventure and wants to use a cruise to tie the knot, this might be the best consideration.
 But before you start planning your wedding on a cruise, there are a few pros and cons you need to consider.
 Planning a cruise wedding does come with its share of logistical challenges that land-based weddings do not have.

-What are the pros and cons to having a cruise ship wedding?
+What are the pros and cons to cruise ship weddings?

 I’ll breakdown what you need to know before you decide to host your wedding on a cruise ship.
 From which cruise line to pick, what is included in a cruise wedding, to not having enough time at port.
 The best advice is to make sure you ask the right questions before committing to the idea.

-Cruise Weddings Offer Some of the Most Beautiful Backdrops
+Cruise Ship Weddings Offer Some of the Most Beautiful Backdrops

 While there are plenty of great land-based wedding venues, it’s hard for them to stand up against Boracay White Beach in the Philippines.
 Not all weddings require tons of flowers, draping and lighting.
 An outdoor ceremony at one of the most beautiful beaches in the world will impress anyone.
 I can promise you that your bank account will thank you for allowing your surroundings to set the mood.